The money game – 3rd quarter, 2019

 I’m sure you’ve guessed what the EdgePoint investment approach is all about – we try to invest like Mr. B each and every day.
 It’s a time-tested approach that’s worked very well for those who have partnered with EdgePoint and its principals for approximately 50 years.ii Nothing will ever change the fact that investing will be most successful if it is most business like.
 Just ask Mr. B.

 iiWe practice the same investment approach that was practiced by co-founder Robert Krembil since 1970s, which has resulted in pleasing long-term investment performance over various market cycles.
 The approach successfully built wealth for investors during Bob’s tenure at Bolton Tremblay and Trimark Investment Management.
 Tye Bousada, Geoff MacDonald and Ted Chisholm have followed this approach after being hired and mentored by Bob during their investment careers at Trimark.
-EdgePoint Portfolios have also been managed according to this approach since their inception in 2008.
+Cymbria and EdgePoint Portfolios have also been managed according to this approach since their inception in 2008.